 Another point to check and consider when choosing a rice cooker is the cooking capacity.
 The bigger the rice cooker, the more energy it uses, so it's important to recognize the right size, based on the amount of rice you want to cook.

-The development and spread of washlets have advanced since the Japanese economic miracle in pursuit of more comfortable toilet space.
-Washlets have several features such as electronic bidet, heated seat functions, automatic closing and opening, toilet bowl cleaning and deodorization.
-In 2000, the Washlet, which had already been widely used in Japan, began spreading to luxury hotels and upper-class people overseas as well.
+The development and spread of electronic bidets have advanced since the Japanese economic miracle in pursuit of more comfortable toilet space.
+Electronic bidets have several features such as heated seat functions, automatic closing and opening, toilet bowl cleaning and deodorization.
+In 2000, the electronic bidet, already widely used in Japan, began spreading to luxury hotels and upper-class people overseas as well.

 Red and green LED lights had been developed since the 1960s, but out of the three primary colors of light, it was said that the development of blue would be "impossible within the 20th century."
 However, the development of blue LED was made reality by Japanese scientists in 1989.
 This made it possible to create several different colors, and LED has attracted a lot of attention as a replacement for conventional light bulbs for its energy efficiency.